 How To Choose An Inspector

-- Memberships – Not all inspectors belong to a national or state association of home inspectors, and membership in one of these groups should not be the only way to evaluate your choice.
-Membership in one of these organizations often means that there is continued training and education provided.
+- Memberships – Not all inspectors belong to a national or state association of home inspectors.
+So membership in one of these groups should not be the only way to evaluate your choice.
+However, membership in an organization often means that there is continued training and education provided.